Post-Storm Lawn Cleanup & Care

 After the big storm’s deluge, it’s likely you’ll notice areas of your lawn that hold water longer than others.
 Even in a typical rain storm, these areas usually take a while to drain.
 During yard clean-up, take note of these problem areas so you can fix them in the future.

 To fix areas with standing water, level uneven parts of your lawn with Level Mix, a combination of 70% sand and 30% compost that will provide structure and promote growth in your lawn.
-Find written leveling instructions and a video on the Soil3 website.
+Learn How to Topdress and Level a Lawn

-If it makes sense to add some extra landscaping to the area with drainage problems, explore options such as installing a dry creek or even planting water-loving shrubbery.
+If it makes sense to add some extra landscaping to the area with drainage problems, explore options such as installing a dry creek or even planting water-loving bushes such as chokeberry, buttonbush, and Virginia sweetspire.

-Post-Hurricane clean-up infographic.jpg Keep these tips in mind as you clean up your lawn after Hurricane Irma.
+Keep these tips in mind as you clean up your lawn after hurricanes and tropical storms.

 If you’re seasoned at post-storm lawn cleanup and have any other tips, we would love to hear them.
-Comment below to tell us about your lawn process post-storm.
+Comment below to tell us about how you care for your lawn after storms.